Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-230-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-> This repository does not pretend to give you all answers for LinkedIn questions, rather it's a starting guide to help you prepare for the LinkedIn skills quiz and to know what to expect in the main exam or which areas to target in your exam preparations.
-Should you have found some incorrect answers, or want to contribute your answers, please feel free to create any PR changes - all are welcome!
+> This repository is for those looking for answers to the LinkedIn assessment quiz questions or willing to help others by contributing to the tests.
+Or possibly you would like to create your first pull request and be added as a contributor.
+Whatever is your goal - you are always welcome here!

 :point_right: If you want to improve your skills on another test platform [**Pluralsight IQ Skill**](https://www.pluralsight.com/product/skill-iq) find **questions and answers** in **@Timo Körner** [repository](https://github.com/tik9/pluralsight-skill-test):